coralproject/ask-docs/docs_dir/sponge/included_packages.md

 ```
 import "github.com/coralproject/sponge/pkg/sponge"
 ```

-The Sponge package imports the external source database into the local database.
-It transforms it and sends it to the Coral system, through Pillar.
+The Sponge package ties together all of the other packages, so that they all communicate and work with each other.

 ### Constants